samepant/cosmos-posts/dev-setup/index.md

 }
 ```

+This will open a Keplr popup asking if you want to add the chain.

-When your Keplr wallet has succesfully added the test chain, you will be able to see an address for the chain and receive tokens from other accounts on the chain (which at the moment will only be our `test-validator` account from above).
+When your Keplr wallet has succesfully added the test chain, you will be able to see an address for the chain and receive tokens from other accounts (which at the moment will only be our `test-validator` account from above).

 To send some tokens from the validator account to your new address use this command in your command line (the test net must be running in another window).